-When $v_t > \frac{1}{2}$, fund managers believe that there are reputational rewards to be reaped (in equilibrium) from buying.
-Therefore, the fund manager who receives $s_t = 1$ wishes to buy this asset due to profit motivations and for reputational reasons.
-Thus, he is willing to pay a price above the fair informational value of the asset at t in order to own it.
-The monopolistic market maker sees this as an opportunity to extract rents, and sets the ask price strictly above the expected liquidation value to make positive profits.
-The fund manager who receives $s_t = 0$ wishes to sell for profit reasons but to buy for reputational reasons.
+When $v_t > \frac{1}{2}$, it seems to fund managers that there are reputational rewards to be reaped (in equilibrium) from buying.
+Thus, the fund manager who receives $s_t = 1$ wishes to buy this asset due to profit motivations and for reputational reasons.
+Thus he is willing to pay a price above the fair informational value of the asset at t in order to own it.
+The monopolistic market maker sees this as an opportunity for extracting rents, and sets ask prices strictly above expected liquidation value to make positive profits.
+The fund manager who receives $s_t = 0$ wishes to sell for profit reasons, but to buy for reputational reasons.
 The price at which he would sell will be higher than v_t^0 , which is the highest price the market maker would ever be willing to pay him.
-Therefore, this manager does not trade.
+Thus, this manager does not trade.

-The market maker is indifferent between trading and not trading with proprietary traders, because, conditional on wishing to trade, their asset valuations coincide in equilibrium.
-The fund manager's high willingness to pay when he observes $s_t = 1$ drives the ask price above the expected liquidation value for the most optimistic trader (v_t^1) .
-Proprietary traders would never wish to buy at such high prices.
-On the other hand, as we have argued above, there is no incentive-compatible price at which the market maker can buy from a fund manager, so the market maker's only trading counterparties on the bid side are proprietary traders.
-The market maker is indifferent between trading or not trading, and is thus willing to set a bid price at v_t^0 , at which point the proprietary traders who receive signal $s_t = 0$ are indifferent between selling and not trading.
+The market maker is indifferent between trading and not trading with proprietary traders, since, conditional on wishing to trade, their asset valuations coincide in equilibrium.
+The high willingness to pay of the fund manager with $s_t = 1$ drives up the ask price above expected liquidation value for the most optimistic trader (v_t^1) , and at such high prices proprietary traders would never wish to buy.
+On the other hand, as we have argued above, there is no incentive compatible price at which the market maker can buy from a fund manager, so the market maker's only trading counterparty on the bid side are proprietary traders.
+The market maker is indifferent between trading or not, and is thus willing to set a bid price at v_t^0 , at which point the proprietary traders who receive signal $s_t = 0$ are indifferent between selling and not trading.

 Could the market maker deviate to increase his profits?
-He would never wish to make fund managers with $s_t = 1$ change their behavior because he can already extract maximal surplus from these traders.
-However, as long as fund managers with $s_t = 1$ buy, it is also not optimal for him to induce fund managers with $s_t = 0$ to buy (as he would have to lower prices).
+It is clear that he would never wish to make fund managers with $s_t = 1$ change their behavior, since he can already extract maximal surplus from these traders.
+However, as long as fund managers with $s_t = 1$ buy, it is also not optimal for him to induce fund managers with $s_t = 0$ to also buy (for which he would have to lower prices).
 Intuitively, the market maker makes profits by "selling reputation" to fund managers.
 However, if he persuades all managers to always buy, there is no reputational benefit to buying.
-In turn, the market maker cannot extract any positive rents from his trades with fund managers, and therefore makes zero profits.
-It will therefore generally be in the interest of the market maker to extract reputational rents only from a strict subset of the group of fund managers.12
+In turn, therefore, the market maker cannot extract any positive rents from his trades with fund managers, and therefore makes zero profits.
+It will generally be in the interest of the market maker to extract reputational rents only from a strict subset of the group of fund managers.12